EMMA: Scaling Mobile Manipulation via Egocentric Human Data: Experiments

-EMMA consistently outperforms teleoperation-based baselines across a range of mobile-manipulation tasks by leveraging egocentric human demonstrations (Fig. \ref{fig:success-rate}).
-In the \textit{Handover Wine} task, with the same 100 demos of static robot data, replacing one hour of teleoperated mobile robot data with one hour of human mobile manipulation yields an 82\% success rate—a 30\% increase over teleoperated robot data, which had a 52\% success rate.
+\textbf{EMMA achieves favorable performance compared to systems trained on teleoperated mobile robot data (H1).} EMMA consistently outperforms teleoperation-based baselines across a range of mobile-manipulation tasks by leveraging egocentric human demonstrations (Fig.~\ref{fig:success-rate}).
+This quantitative gap is reinforced by qualitative evidence, as the \baseline{} model exhibits frequent critical failures (Fig.~\ref{fig:failure-cases}): These include (a) navigation collisions, such as hitting the TV, and (b) flawed bimanual grasps, which result in incorrectly pushing the chair.
+In the \textit{Handover Wine} task, with the same 50 demos of static robot data, replacing one hour of teleoperated mobile robot data with one hour of human mobile manipulation yields an 82\% success rate—a 30\% increase over teleoperated robot data, which had a 52\% success rate.
 This improvement demonstrates the benefit of learning from egocentric human-human interaction.
+Similarly, for the \textit{Push Chair} task that requires coupled arm-base movements, adding 20 min of human data to 10 min of mobile robot data allows \method{} to match the performance of \baseline{} trained on 30 min of pure robot teleoperation, (Fig.~\ref{fig:push-chair}).
 Leveraging egocentric human mobile manipulation data has also shown improvement in bimanual tasks found in the \textit{Grocery Shopping} task.
 Lastly, using egocentric human mobile manipulation data has shown comparable performance to teleoperated mobile robot data on long-horizon \textit{Table Service} task, a task that requires long-distance point-to-point navigation, where robot-teleoperated methods benefit from zero perspective gap.
 Taken together, these results show that egocentric human mobile manipulation data matches or even improves the value of equivalent robot teleoperation data and delivers safer, more reliable, and more scalable policies across diverse mobile-manipulation challenges.